 A Mathematical Snowstorm, or How I Survived a Blizzard of Koch-like Snowflakes

-February 3, 2016 — Bernat Espigulé-Pons, Consultant, Technical Communications and Strategy Group
+February 3, 2016 — Bernat Espigulé-Pons, Technical Communications & Strategy Group

 When I hear about something like January’s United States blizzard, I remember the day I was hit by the discovery of an infinitely large family of Koch-like snowflakes.

 The Koch snowflake (shown below) is a popular mathematical curve and one of the earliest fractal curves to have been described.
 It’s easy to understand because you can construct it by starting with a regular hexagon, removing the inner third of each side, building an equilateral triangle at the location where the side was removed, and then repeating the process indefinitely: